 - Download the online application.
 Complete the application form and email the form to email@example.com prior to the first day of instruction.

-- The associated application fee must be paid prior to submission of the application, either online (see below), with a check made out to the UC Regents, or in person at the Cashier’s Office.
-A Late Application Fee will be charged for applications submitted beginning the first day of UC Merced instruction.
+- The associated application fee will be applied to your MyBill once you are officially enrolled in a class(s).
+A Late Application Fee will be charged for applications submitted beginning the first day of UC Merced instruction or later.

 - You will receive email notification of your application’s approval or denial.